-The purpose of this article is to compare crime statistics between Texas LTC (License To Carry) and non-LTC holders for ASSAULT PUBLIC SERVANT for the year 2019.
-Assault Public Servant is defined as the intentional, knowing or reckless causing of bodily injury to a public servant while the public servant is lawfully discharging an official duty or in retaliation or on account of an exercise of official power or performance of an official duty as a public servant.
-It is important to study the relationship between LTC holders and crime statistics to gain an understanding of who is committing these types of crimes and what factors may be contributing to these differences.
+The purpose of this article is to compare crime statistics between Texas LTC (License to Carry) and non-LTC holders for ASSAULT PUBLIC SERVANT in 2020.
+ASSAULT PUBLIC SERVANT is defined as “intentionally, knowingly, or recklessly causing bodily injury to a public servant.”
+It is important to examine the relationship between LTC holders and crime statistics in order to provide an accurate representation of how licensure affects the rate and severity of crimes in an area.

 Factors that may contribute to the difference in crime statistics between Texas LTC and non-LTC holders